kshaffer/theory3/assessments.md

 - [Nuance](https://vimeo.com/131795860)

-## Conceptual mapping

-Each week (beginning with Week 3), you will submit three explanations of conceptual relationships.
-These will be uploaded to the Theory 3 D2L site by the beginning of your section meeting on Thursday (unless other instructions are provided), and will count toward the Theory 3 grade.
-They will be graded pass/non-pass, and there will be no reassessment opportunities.
-However, you will be allowed to collaborate with one or two other people (be sure to include the name(s) of your collaborator(s) in the text of your submission).

-We will collaboratively create a visual diagram that maps out our core concepts and their relationships.
-This diagram will include each of the core concepts for each unit, with lines drawn between concepts that are related, and a written or verbal explanation of each relationship (between one and three sentences per relationship).
-I will build one master concept map over the entirety of the course, based on your submissions.
-Each week you will submit explanations for relationships between concepts from the previous weeks' study.
-All correct explanations will receive credit, and the best explanation for each relationship will be posted to the collaborative concept map anonymously.

-Here is an example collaborative concept map from my online Music Cognition course:

-<iframe id="iframe_container" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" width="680" height="400" src="https://prezi.com/embed/ntsoqg1f9m7i/?bgcolor=ffffff&amp;lock_to_path=0&amp;autoplay=0&amp;autohide_ctrls=0&amp;PARENT_REQUEST_ID=930b5d69ca638a42#"></iframe><br/>Or [view the concept map directly on Prezi](https://prezi.com/ntsoqg1f9m7i/music-cognition/).

 ## Application assignments (theory)

 Most weeks will involve small-scale assignments in which you will cultivate and/or demonstrate your skills in applying the concepts of the week (and possibly those covered in previous weeks) in a musical task.
 These will generally be due by 8am on Mondays, and will count toward the Theory 3 grade.
 Submit via the dropbox on the Theory 3 D2L site, unless given different instructions.